Communication

 pollution informatique mail

 The ecological impact of an email can vary depending on multiple factors.
-For example:

 • What type of device is used to send it?